ratchanon-noknoy2318/ita-2024/README.md

 - Refactor routing into a maintainable structure
 - Add documentation for legacy components
 - Introduce logging and monitoring
-- Gradually migrate to modern backend frameworks
+- Gradually migrate to a modern backend framework

 ---